-By Laura Pakis, CPT – Owner and founder, Acme Canine and Joshua Spiert – Editor, Acme Canine
+By Laura Pakis, Certified Professional Dog Trainer, and Joshua Spiert – Editor, Acme Canine

 Some dog owners assume that incessant barking, missed meals, diarrhea, and kennel cough are just a normal part of the dog boarding experience.
 This does not need to be the case if temporary living environments can be structured to meet and accommodate the stresses of being a dog.
 We, as canine care owners, have a vested interest in maintaining a stress-free environment in kennels.
 Not only does stress play a major role in the spread of disease, it can also bring out problems in dogs that are vulnerable to stress, abnormal behavior, and anxiety.